skrey/yellow-extensions/snippets/imagelist/README.md

 2. Download [imagelist.php](imagelist.php?raw=true), copy into your `system/snippets` folder.
 3. Use the snippet on your website, edit templates in your `system/templates` folder.

-To uninstall delete the snippet.
+To uninstall delete the snippet and remove it from other files.

 How to create a list of images?
 -------------------------------